adobe/aepsdk-edge-android/Documentation/api-reference.md

 ### XDM Schema

-The AEP Edge extension provides the Schema and Property interfaces that can be used to define the classes associated with your XDM schema in Adobe Experience Platform.
+The Edge extension provides the `Schema` and `Property` interfaces that can be used to define the classes associated with your XDM schema in Adobe Experience Platform.

+#### Java
 ```java
 /**
  * The interface that represents an Experience XDM event data schema.